Ryuya Yamanaka: Yamanaka vs. Saludar

 Yamanaka made his second title defense against the #3 ranked WBO mini flyweight contender Vic Saludar.
 The fight was scheduled for 13 July 2018, and was contested at the Central Gym in Kobe, Japan.
 He lost the fight by unanimous decision, with scores of 116-111, 117-110 and 115-112.
 Saludar knocked Yamanaka with a straight right in the seventh round and had, by the end of the bout, opened a cut above Yamanaka's left eye.
 Yamanaka announced his retirement from boxing at age 23 after being diagnosed with bleeding on the brain following his decision loss to Vic Saludar.
 According to the rules of the Japan Boxing Commission, athletes who were found to have intracranial hemorrhage would have their licenses automatically expired, which would have prevented Yamanaka from competing domestically as well.

 Return from retirement

 On 9 December 2021, the Japanese Boxing Commission revised their rules to allow fighters who were diagnosed with intracranial hemorrhage to compete again, if they were cleared to do so by a physician.
 Ten days later, Yamanaka announced he would return to professional competition.
 He was booked to face Daisuke Sudo on 6 March 2022, in a light flyweight bout.
 Yamanaka won the fight by a fifth-round technical knockout.

 Yamanaka moved up another weight-class in order to face the #15 ranked WBO flyweight contender Jonathan Taconing next.
 The bout was scheduled as the main event of the "REAL SPIRITS.81", which took place on 14 August 2022, at the Central Gym in Kobe, Japan.
 Although initially scheduled as a ten round bout, the fight duration was later changed to eight rounds.
 Yamanaka won the fight by unanimous decision.

+Yamanaka faced the #3 ranked WBO Asia Pacific light flyweight contender Kosuke Ando for the vacant WBO AP title in the main event of "2nd WHO's NEXT", which took place on 6 May 2023 at the Korakuen Hall in Tokyo, Japan.
+He won the fight by unanimous decision, with scores of 120–107, 117–110 and 118–109.
+Yamanaka made his first title defense against Jayson Vayson on December 17, 2023.
+He lost the fight by a second-round technical knockout.